My collection of 15 Traditional Flutes from 6 of the 7 continents (as far as I know,

 This collection of 8 instruments belonging to myself and my partner Penny Winestock

-are used for ceremonial and ritual purposes in a wide variety of spiritual traditions:
+are used for ceremonial and ritual purposes in a wide variety of

 - Small frame drum used in North American First Nations ceremonies, for healing and for rites of passage

-- Shofar, a ram's horn trumpet used in Jewish rituals and ceremonies, such as on Rosh Hashanah,
+- Shofar, a ram's horn trumpet used in Jewish rituals and ceremonies,

-in Tashlikh rituals, and at other times on Yom Kippur
+such as on Rosh Hashanah, in Tashlikh rituals, and at other times on Yom Kippur

 - Heart center gong often used to end meditation practice